-Needle cricothyroidotomy and percutaneous transtracheal ventilation will be discussed here.
-Surgical cricothyroidotomy is discussed separately.
-(See "Emergent surgical cricothyrotomy (cricothyroidotomy)".)
+INTRODUCTION — Needle cricothyroidotomy and percutaneous transtracheal ventilation will be discussed here.
+Surgical cricothyroidotomy and cricothyroidotomy using the Seldinger technique are discussed separately.
+(See "Emergency cricothyrotomy (cricothyroidotomy)".)

 DEFINITIONS — It is important to distinguish between the different methods of emergency airway access and specialized ventilation.
 For the purposes of this review, definitions are as follows:

 Surgical cricothyroidotomy — Surgical cricothyroidotomy is an emergent airway approach in which the clinician makes an incision in the cricothyroid membrane and passes a tracheostomy or endotracheal tube into the trachea.
 The standard, four step, and Seldinger techniques are common methods of surgical cricothyroidotomy.
-(See "Emergent surgical cricothyrotomy (cricothyroidotomy)".)
+(See "Emergency cricothyrotomy (cricothyroidotomy)".)

 Percutaneous transtracheal ventilation — Percutaneous transtracheal ventilation (PTV) involves oxygenation and ventilation via a needle or surgical cricothyroidotomy using an improvised ventilation device.
-Confusingly, although this is a form of conventional ventilation, it is sometimes referring to as "jet ventilation" when a high pressure source is used to deliver oxygen.
+PTV is considered a form of conventional ventilation.
+However, it is sometimes referred to as "jet ventilation" when a high pressure source is used to deliver oxygen [10-12].
+For this topic, PTV refers to use of a bag-valve mask or wall oxygen as the delivery source.
 (See 'Bag-valve-mask connector options' below and 'Oxygen tubing connector options' below.)

-Transtracheal jet ventilation — Transtracheal jet ventilation refers to high frequency, low tidal volume ventilation provided via a laryngeal catheter by specialized ventilators that are usually only available in the operating room or intensive care unit [5,6].
-This procedure is occasionally employed in the operating room when a difficult airway is anticipated (eg, Treacher Collins syndrome, Robin sequence, head and neck surgery with supraglottic or glottic obstruction) [12-15].
+Transtracheal jet ventilation — Transtracheal jet ventilation refers to high frequency, low tidal volume ventilation provided via a laryngeal catheter by specialized ventilators that are usually only available in the operating room or intensive care unit [10,11].
+Thus, transtracheal jet ventilation is not considered a type of conventional ventilation.
+This procedure is occasionally employed in the operating room when a difficult airway is anticipated (eg, Treacher Collins syndrome, Robin sequence, head and neck surgery with supraglottic or glottic obstruction) [13-16].

 ANATOMY — The cricothyroid membrane, as the name implies, is bound by the cricoid cartilage inferiorly and the thyroid cartilage superiorly (figure 1).
 The key anatomic landmarks are (from cephalad to caudad): hyoid cartilage, thyroid cartilage, cricothyroid membrane, cricoid cartilage, and the tracheal rings.